Relightable 3D Gaussians: Realistic Point Cloud Relighting with BRDF Decomposition and Ray Tracing: Relightable 3D Gaussians

 \subsection{Geometry Enhancement}

-Scene geometry, specifically surface normal, is essential for realistic physically based rendering.
-Thus, we further regularize the scene geometry for robust BRDF estimation. \paragraph{Normal Estimation} In this work, we incorporate a normal attribute $\boldsymbol{n}$ for each 3D Gaussian and devise a strategy to optimize it for PBR, which will be discussed in Sec.~\ref{sec:brdf light}.
+Scene geometry, specifically surface normal, is essential for realistic physically based rendering, which will be discussed in Sec.~\ref{sec:brdf light}.

-A potential methodology involves treating the spatial means of 3D Gaussians as a conventional point cloud and executing normal estimation based on the local planar assumption.
-However, this approach is hindered by the often sparse density of the points and, more critically, their \textit{soft} nature, signifying a non-precise alignment with the object surface, which can lead to an inaccurate estimate.
+{\bf Normal Estimation.} We incorporate a normal attribute $\boldsymbol{n}$ for each 3D Gaussian and try to solve it.
+A potential methodology treats the spatial mean of a 3D Gaussian as a conventional point, and executes normal estimation based on the local planar assumption.
+However, this approach cannot provide accurate normal estimation.
+The reasons are two fold: First, the reconstructed Gaussian point cloud is often sparse.
+More critically, the Gaussian points are naturally \textit{soft}, which means these points are not precisely aligned with the object surface.

-To address these limitations, we propose an optimization of $\boldsymbol{n}$ from initial random vectors via back-propagation.
-This process entails rendering the depth and normal map for a specified viewpoint:
+To address these limitations, we propose to optimize $\boldsymbol{n}$ from an initial random vector via back-propagation for each 3D Gaussian.
+We perceive the depth of all Gaussians along a ray as a distribution, and estimate the pixel depth as the expectation of this distribution.
+Similarly, we determine the normal for each pixel.
+This process is described by: